huilinghe19/Epics_Practices/README.md

 NOTE:
 1, In oder to test the difference between epics process variable and epics motors, 2 different motor controllers should be created. then these two controllers can not be put in the same pool. otherweise sardana will be confused and does not work well.
-That means, another sardana pool must be created to test them.
+That means, another sardana pool must be created to test them.SimulationsEpicsMotorController.py

 2. Move Implementation.